raspberrypilearning/teach-a-machine/en/step_4.md

 Solve a problem for digital makers everywhere!

 ![A 12 ohm resistor is held up to a web camera.
 Then, a 330 ohm resistor.
 In the output panel underneath the video, the confidence score is displayed as to whether a 12 ohm or a 330 ohm resistor is being shown.](images/12_or_330.gif)

+## What next?

+If you want to have more fun exploring artificial intelligence, then you could try out any of [these projects](https://projects.raspberrypi.org/en/projects?interests%5B%5D=ai).